walkerRnD/codebuff/python-app/README.md

 ## Feedback

 We value your input!
-Please email your feedback to james@manifold.markets.
-Thank you for your interest in Manicode!
+Please email your feedback to founders@codebuff.com.
+Thank you for your interest in Codebuff!